This post may contain affiliate links.

 There’s a list of advantages of slow travel that most people can recite.
 Slow travel is cheaper, it’s better for the planet and you really get to know a place.
 I think that’s about it.

 They’re not big enough advantages for me.
 We didn’t discover much more in Hoi An in the third week than we did in the first one but what happens over time is you become part of the local scene.

 We live here now and are generally accepted as locals, we fit, it’s home, we have friends.
 It just makes it so much harder to leave.

 We’ve undoubtedly saved a lot of money.
-Our house rental cost us way less than any hotel round here ( under $20 per night) and included washing machine, internet, drinking water, and gas for cooking.
+Our house rental cost us way less than any hotel around here (under $20 per night) and includes washing machine, internet, drinking water, and gas for cooking.
 I’ll give you the final cost when we see our electricity bill.

 We’re running the air-con all night almost every night in two bedrooms and it’s going to cost us.
 We’re used to the tropics and rarely used air-con at home in Queensland, but it’s seriously hot here right now.

 For my children no, absolutely not.
 They love what we’re doing now, they love that we’re not doing much so they get to play more computer games.
 I don’t love that.
 I’d rather they were busy and getting out and about more, so that’s a big part of why I don’t enjoy slow travel so much.